Why You Don't Have To Choose Between Your Own Mental Health Or Your Baby’s

 There is a lot of controversy around the subject of leaving a baby to cry it out.
 Rebrand it however you like; self soothing, self settling, controlled comforting, controlled crying… it’s a contentious issue.

 I am a postnatal doula and I want all mums to feel empowered and supported in their decision making.
 I support mums who choose natural birth or plan a caesarean.
 Some of my clients, bottle feed and some breastfeed.
-Some of them vaccinate their babies on schedule and others delay.
-I try and share information rather than my opinion and whatever your decision if you feel positive about your parenting then my job is done.
+Some choose to co-sleep and others prefer routines.
+I try and share information rather than my opinion and whatever your decision if you feel positive and confident about your parenting then my job is done.

 What really worries me though, is when I see mothers driven to parenting decisions they are unhappy with.
 If you feel like you are leaving your baby to cry because your own mental health is suffering then something is wrong.
 Where has our culture arrived if mothers feel driven to choose between their own mental health and their babies?

 If someone you know is leaving their baby to cry (in your mothers' group or on Facebook) before you judge them please try and see it as a mother crying for help.
-As a community, we need to find ways to support mothers so that they do not have to make this awful choice.
+As a community, we need to find ways to support mothers so that they do not have to make choices they aren’t feeling confident and positive about.

 Here are some of the ways we can support our new mums.